 - Participants in high school band programs develop friendships that can last a lifetime because of the shared love of music, and the activity’s positive effect on the individual.
 Students are also elected to leadership responsibilities to prepare them for real-world leadership opportunities.

-– Students that benefit from the Norwin Play It Forward Fund are expected to give back to the fund when they are able to, either by helping to fund the program from their treasure, or by offering their time and talent to teach younger members of the band program, either for low or no cost.
+- Students who benefit from the Norwin Play It Forward Fund are expected to give back to the fund when they are able to, either by helping to fund the program from their treasure, or by offering their time and talent to teach younger members of the band program, either for low or no cost.
 In this way, students realize their gift of music is a gift that needs to be nurtured in others, and learn stewardship by practicing it.

-– Students that participate in a music program, have fun doing so, and are rewarded for superior attainment, are more likely to accept a failure and work to improve rather than just give up as many students do when they find classwork too difficult, falling short of successfully attaining a desired level of achievement.
+- Students who participate in a music program, have fun doing so, and are rewarded for superior attainment, are more likely to accept a failure and work to improve rather than just give up as many students do when they find classwork too difficult, falling short of successfully attaining a desired level of achievement.

-If music programs in a school district near you are suffering cutbacks, you can see how sadly ironic it is to cut music, art and other activities when the intent of the new core curriculum is to improve performance.
-In reality, it’s geared to improve performance to those students whose testing scores are low, while potentially stifling high-achievers, and all-but eliminating a customized curriculum where a student could take graded level course work that’s different from other levels of course work corresponding to the student’s current grade level through the magic of technology.
-Therefore, if we REALLY want to improve academic performance, then require every student learn to play a musical instrument.
+If music programs in a school district near you are suffering cutbacks, you can see how sadly ironic it is to cut music, art and other activities when the intent of new academic curriculum is to improve performance.
+In reality, it’s geared to improve performance to those students whose testing scores are low, while potentially stifling high-achievers, and all-but eliminating a customized curriculum where a student could take graded level course work that’s different from other levels of course work corresponding to the student’s current grade level through technology.

-© Michael V. Ziemski, SchoolAdvancement, 2012-2020
+© Michael V. Ziemski, SchoolAdvancement, 2012-2024